kapicorp/kapitan/README.md

 ## Code Style

-Try to fix warning from `make pycodestyle` before submitting to make sure you adhere to the [Style Guide for Python (PEP8)](http://python.org/dev/peps/pep-0008/).
+Try to fix warnings from `make codestyle` before submitting to make sure you adhere to the [Style Guide for Python (PEP8)](http://python.org/dev/peps/pep-0008/).

 # Credits